 The department offers a B.A. in Music.
 This program of study is an excellent subject area for Elementary Education majors and for Secondary Education majors pursuing certification to teach grades K-12.

 Requirements for a Music Major

 DEGREE: Bachelor of Arts

-Liberal Arts Core (see page 38) lits
+Liberal Arts Core (see page 40) 43 credits

-Music Major54 cred lits
+Music Major 54 credits

+Open Electives

+Total

 STUDENTS WHO MAJOR IN MUSIC MUST COMPLETE: